catfind/OpenPanel-Installation-Script/README.md

 remove any unused dependencies from your system (not just the ones used during the installation).
 On a clean system this should be absolutely safe.

+This is the last step in our installation script.

+## openpanel-admin password setup

+The OpenPanel installation guide says that OpenPanel may ask you to specify an openpanel-admin (the default admin user for OpenPanel) password.

+In our test runs, it did not, and you should run the following commands as root in your shell:

+'openpanel-cli'

+    [openpanel]% password user openpanel-admin

+    Enter new password:
+    Retype new password:

+    '(enter your new password twice)'

+    [openpanel]% exit

 ## OpenPanel Web interface

 You should now be able to access the OpenPanel web interface via port 4089 on